-Picture it for a moment: it is 2 pm on the nose on a Friday afternoon and one of your prized, high potential employees is all of the sudden taking a phone call in their car.
+Picture it for a moment: it is 2 pm on the nose on a Friday afternoon and one of your prized, high potential employees is all of a sudden taking a phone call in their car.
 Given what you know of their work effort and typical behavior, this is definitely not normal.
-While it could be a family matter, the wheels in your head can’t start turning about the alternate possibilities.
+While it could be a family matter, the wheels in your head can't stop turning about the alternate possibilities.
 As you walk by their late model Toyota Prius with a cell phone in one hand and what looks to be their resume in another, you might start asking yourself, ‘Oh no!
-Are they taking a call from a Recruiter?’.
+Are they taking a call from a Recruiter?’

-> If three to four weeks from now these strange happenings manifest as a resignation letter on your desk, you will soon be faced with the cost of losing an employee - and a star player at that.
+If three to four weeks from now these strange happenings manifest as a resignation letter on your desk, you will soon be faced with the cost of losing an employee - and a star player at that.
 Their resignation hurts.
 To make matters worse, it's impacting the business bottom line.
 I am sure you are well aware of the many issues that drive turnover and yield unwanted costs for businesses.
 But did you know that there is a less costly and smarter approach to mitigating potential turnover costs?

-> The Top 3 Compensation Best Practices & Costs Associated
+Top 3 Compensation Best Practices & Costs Associated

-> Prior to working together, my clients many times overlooked and underestimated the importance of compensation best practices as an ongoing and visible part of their overall HR strategy.
+Prior to working together, my clients many times overlooked and underestimated the importance of compensation best practices as an ongoing and visible part of their overall HR strategy.
 Often times, companies feel that they are paying employees fairly or competitively.
 The reality is though that they do not have a strong basis for this belief.
 In turn, I have had the pleasure of showing my clients the source for improved turnover by having a solid set of compensation-related best practices.
 Here’s my top three compensation best practice recommendations and their associated costs below.

 1. Establishing Market Informed Structure and Defined Compensation Philosophy